Songbird: Song repertoire and courtship

 Song repertoire can be attributed to male songbirds as it is one of the main mechanisms of courtship.
 Song repertoires differ from male individual to male individual and species to species.
 Some species may typically have large repertoires while others may have significantly smaller ones.
 Mate choice in female songbirds is a significant realm of study as song abilities are continuously evolving.
 Males often sing to assert their dominance over other males in competition for a female, sometimes in lieu of a combative episode, and to arouse the female by announcing a readiness to mate.
-Though less frequent, females have also been known to sing and occasionally in duet with a mate as an affirmation of their partnership.
+Though less frequent, females have also been known to sing occasionally a duet with a mate as an affirmation of their partnership.
 While some will sing their song from a familiar perch, other species common to grasslands will sing a familiar song each time they fly.
-Currently there have been numerous studies involving songbird repertoires, unfortunately, there has yet been concrete evidence to confirm that every songbird species prefers larger repertoires.
+Currently, there have been numerous studies involving songbird repertoires, unfortunately, there has not yet been a concrete evidence to confirm that every songbird species prefers larger repertoires.
 A conclusion can be made that it can vary between species on whether a larger repertoire is connected to better fitness.
 With this conclusion, it can be inferred that evolution via natural selection, or sexual selection, favors the ability to retain larger repertoires for these certain species as it leads to higher reproductive success.
 During times of courtship, it is said that male songbirds increase their repertoire by mimicking other species songs.
 The better the mimicking ability, retaining ability, and the quantity of other species mimicked has been proven to have a positive relationship with mating success.
 Female preferences cause the constant improvement of accuracy and presentation of the copied songs.
 Another theory known as the "song-sharing hypothesis" suggests that females prefer simpler, more homogenous songs that signal a male of familiar territory.
 As birdsong can be broken into regional dialects through this process of mimicry, the foreign song of a newcomer suggests the lack of territorial possession.
 This can be costly in the wake of territorial conflicts between disparate songbird populations and may compel a female to prefer a male spouting a familiar song of the area.